UltrosBot/Ultros-contrib/Web/DEVELOPMENT.md

 Ultros is built on Twisted, so you may wish (or need) to use Deferreds and other asynchronous calls and tools.
-As the web plugin uses Cyclone internally, you can simply use Cyclone's methods for doing this - a good example is in the [Factions plugin](https://github.com/UltrosBot/Ultros/blob/master/plugins/factoids/route.py), but there's a simplified example here as well.
+As the web plugin uses Cyclone internally, you can simply use Cyclone's methods for doing this - a good example is in the [Factoids plugin](https://github.com/UltrosBot/Ultros/blob/master/plugins/factoids/route.py), but there's a simplified example here as well.

 ```python